 Here is a typical routine that I like to do and I brief description of each exercise.

 First off, the shoulder muscles consist of three deltoid heads.
 They are, anterior(front), medial(side) and rear.
-The following exercises will work each area to the fullest.
+The following shoulder exercises will work each area to the fullest.

 Exercise 1: Barbell Shoulder Press